YsoSirius/windfarmGA/README.md

 ## Terrain Effect Model
-If the input variable **`topograp`** for the functions 'windfarmGA' or 'genetic_algorithm' is TRUE, then the genetic algorithm will take terrain effects into account.
-For this purpose an elevation model is downloaded automatically by the 'raster' package and a Corine Land Cover raster must be downloaded and given manually.
-(Download at: http://www.eea.europa.eu/data-and-maps/data/clc-2006-raster-1).
+If the input variable **`topograp`** for the functions 'windfarmGA' or 'genetic_algorithm' is TRUE, the genetic algorithm will take terrain effects into account.
+For this purpose an elevation model and a Corine Land Cover raster are downloaded automatically, but can also be given manually. ( [Download a CLC raster](http://www.eea.europa.eu/data-and-maps/data/clc-2006-raster-1) ).

-Download the .zip package with 100 meter resolution.
-Unzip the downloaded package and assign the source of the Raster Image "g100_06.tif" to the package input variable **`sourceCCL`**.
-The algorithm will use an adapted version of the Raster legend ("clc_legend.csv"), which is stored in the package subdirectory (/extdata).
+If you want to include your own Land Cover Raster, you must assign the Raster Image path to the input variable **`sourceCCL`**.
+The algorithm uses an adapted version of the Raster legend ("clc_legend.csv"), which is stored in the package subdirectory (/extdata).
 To use own values for the land cover roughness lengths, insert a column named **Rauhigkeit_z** to the .csv file.
 Assign a surface roughness length to all land cover types.
 Be sure that all rows are filled with numeric values and save the .csv file with ";" delimiter.
-Assign the source of the resulting .csv file to the input variable **`sourceCCLRoughness`** of this function.
-For further information, see the examples of the package.
+Assign the .csv file path to the input variable **`sourceCCLRoughness`**.

 ## Start an Optimization